stackclass/solana-voting-program-development/stages/01-ry1-environment-setup/instruction.md

 1. **Install Development Tools**: Follow the official [Anchor Installation Documentation](https://www.anchor-lang.com/docs/installation) to install Rust programming language, Solana CLI tools, and Anchor framework.

-   The installation guide provides instructions for different platforms
+The installation guide provides instructions for different platforms including:
-   including: **Windows (WSL)**, **Linux** and **Mac**.
+   **Windows (WSL)**, **Linux** and **Mac**.

    For most users, we recommend the **Quick Installation** method which provides the fastest setup path.
-The installation will include:

-   - **Rust**: The programming language used for Solana smart contracts.
-   - **Solana CLI**: Command-line tools for interacting with the Solana.
-   - **Anchor CLI**: Framework for developing Solana programs.

 After installation, it's recommended to read about the basic usage of both Solana CLI and Anchor CLI tools to understand their capabilities.

 2. **Configure Development Environment**: Set up your local development environment by following the [Anchor Quickstart